Sweden holds vote expected to boost anti-immigration party

 At rallies, her supporters have worn T-shirts and pins with her image modeled after the stylized “Hope” poster of former President Barack Obama.

-But hope is precisely what some no longer have in her party after its eight years in power.
-They blame it for high taxes and for failing to stem the shootings that have made Sweden one of Europe’s most violent countries.
+But hope is what some no longer have in her party after its eight years in power.
+They blame it for high taxes and for failing to stem frequent shootings.

-“She has had eight years to do everything that she’s now saying she’s going to do,” said Bosse Adolfsson, a 70-year-old partly retired electrician at a Sweden Democrats rally on Saturday.
+“She has had eight years to do everything that she’s now saying she’s going to do,” said Bosse Adolfsson, a 70-year-old electrician at a Sweden Democrats rally.
 “She is asking for four more years to not do anything.”

-There are two major blocs, with four left-wing parties and four conservative parties.
+There are two major blocs, one with four left-wing parties and another with four conservative parties.
 The polls leading up to the election showed the blocs running neck and neck.

 If the left-wing bloc does poorly overall, Andersson might not be able to form a government with a majority in parliament.
 The party in second place would then get to try.